Mattox Hair

-Mattox S. Hair (born January 18, 1938) was an American politician in the state of Florida.
+Mattox S. Hair (born January 18, 1938) is an American politician in the state of Florida.

 Hair was born in Coral Gables.
 He attended Florida State University, and the University of Florida Law School.
 He was admitted to the Florida bar in 1964.
 He was elected to the State Senate in 1974 and served the 9th district until 1988.
 He previously served in the Florida House of Representatives from 1972 to 1974.